 Suddenly, that massage you just booked feels like a financial death sentence.

 So, be sure to speak with a financial advisor, accountant, or trusted finance geek in your life.
 Per diem work is highly rewarding, but it can also be very risky financially.
 Make personal finance a priority, and you’ll be able to live the per diem physical therapy dream!

-Meredith Castin is the co-founder of NewGradPhysicalTherapy.com.
+Meredith Castin, PT, DPT, is the founder of The Non-Clinical PT, a site designed to help physical therapy professionals leverage their degrees in creative ways.
+She is also the co-founder of NewGradPhysicalTherapy.com, and she works full-time as a senior copywriter at a marketing agency in San Diego, California.
 Originally from Tyler, Texas, she attended the University of Pennsylvania for undergrad, before graduating with her DPT from the University of St. Augustine (San Diego) in 2010.
-She has worked in outpatient ortho, inpatient rehab, acute care, and home health physical therapy, and she currently works as Head of Content at CovalentCareers.com.
+She has worked in outpatient ortho, inpatient rehab, acute care, and home health physical therapy.